 Food particles and plaque naturally accumulate on the teeth and on braces.
 This process could lead to tooth decay and/or gum disease.
 Proper oral hygiene is vital to prevent these problems from occurring during your orthodontic treatment.
 The extra effort you give to keep your teeth, braces and gums clean and healthy will result in a much better orthodontic outcome.
 Remember we will gladly provide a new toothbrush when you need it.
 Just let our staff know.

 Drs.
-Karr and Blackman recommend that you brush at least 4 times per day: after breakfast, after lunch (or as soon as you get home from school), after supper and at bedtime.
+Blackman and McCormack recommend that you brush at least 4 times per day: after breakfast, after lunch (or as soon as you get home from school), after supper and at bedtime.
 Your toothbrush will wear out faster because of your appliances, so be sure to replace it whenever the bristles start to fray.

 1. Use a soft toothbrush with a small amount of toothpaste.
 Completely clean each surface of every tooth in your mouth, including the areas above, below and between each brace.